sglogger/docker-mysql-group-replication-cluster/README.md

 This is using master-only-nodes (no slaves/secondaries)

-### Prerequisites ###
+## Prerequisites ##
-Docker and docker-compose are installed
+Docker and docker-compose are installed, up and running

-### Step 1: get the files and bring them up
+## Step 1: get the files and bring them up ##
 - Clone the project
-- adjust the docker-compose.yml to your needs
+- adjust the 'docker-compose.yml' to your needs
+- adjust the 'secret-mysql.env' file for your needs
-- adjust the secret-mysql.env file for your needs
+- adjust the shell scripts (1/2/3....sh) file for your needs

 ```
 docker-compose up -d